ediited/NodeJsRenameAfterCreationdate/README.md

 -p /PATH/TO/FOLDER -f .filetype -s stucture
 ```
 -s is optional and defines which format is used.
 You can choose from "1":YYYYMMDD, "2":YYYYDDMM, and "3": DDMMYYYY.
 (Default: YYYYMMDD)
 -f needs to be the filetype which should be renamed (.mp4,.tif,.html).
 This tool will only rename one type at a time.
+(Default: .mp4)
--p the relative or absolute Path to the folder in which the files to rename are located
+-p the path to the folder in which the files to rename are located  (Default: ./ )

 for testing you can run